openfoodfacts/openfoodfacts-auth/runtime-scripts/README.md

 ### Backward compatibility

 Username password authentication is still needed for now, which will use the password grant type (deprecated in OAuth 2.1).
-This is enabled using the `directAccessGrantsEnabled` key in the `productopener_client_template.json`
+This is enabled using the `directAccessGrantsEnabled` key in the `test_client.json` file.

-Note that the existing `after_startup.sh` script does not update settings for existing clients, so these will need to be changed manually (on the Client > Settings page) when Direct access grants are revoked in the future.